A Naturopathic Approach to Canine Arthritisby Dr. Jeannie Thomason

 A naturopathic approach takes the entire animal into account - body, mind and spirit.
 Unlike conventional/allopathic approaches that only work to suppress and mask symptoms - appearing to relieve the pain, naturopathy seeks for the root cause of the dis-ease and works naturally to eliminate the cause so that the symptoms will no longer return.

 Naturopathy incorporates the laws of nature to support the body so it can bring itself back into balance and wellness.
-No doctor or veterinarian or even naturopath can heal as the body is designed to heal itself.
+No doctor or veterinarian or even a naturopath can heal as the body has been divinely designed to heal itself!
+Naturopathy just works to spark and boost the innate immune system so it can do the work it was intended to do.

 Major cause of Arthritis